DevOpsJeremy/DevOpsJeremy.github.io/docs/blog/posts/Getting Assigned Parameters in PowerShell.md

 - celery
 ```
 In the above example you'll notice that, while the fruits and vegetables in the `$Items` variable were passed on from the `Get-UserItemsParent` function to the `Get-UserItems` function via the `$PSBoundParameters` variable, the name Bob was not because "Bob" is the default value of the `$Name` parameter, but that parameter wasn't actually used by the user and as such is not part of `$PSBoundParameters`.
 This is the dilemma we're here to solve.

-!!! info inline end "Lorem ipsum"

-    ## Splatting
-    In the `Get-UserItemsParent` function, we used a method called **splatting** when calling the `Get-UserItems` function.
-Splatting is a way to pass all parameters and values to a command as a dictionary instead of writing them out the long way.
-As an example, this:
-    ```powershell
-    $parameters = @{
-       Name = 'Get-UserItems'
-       CommandType = 'Function'
-    }
-    Get-Command @parameters
-    ```
-    Is the same as this:
-    ```powershell
-    Get-Command -Name 'Get-UserItems' -CommandType 'Function'
-    ```
-    Note that when splatting, the dictionary variable (in this case, `$parameters`) is written with an `@` sign instead of a `$`.

-    If you're unfamiliar with splatting, I highly recommend reading [the documentation](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_splatting) to learn how you can take advantage of it in your scripts.
-I'll likely cover it and more ways to use it in a future post but for now, back to the article.

 ## Getting _Assigned_ Parameters